Online MSN/MBA Dual Degree Programs – Nursing & Business

 Admission requirements for this program include a bachelor’s degree from an accredited university, an unencumbered RN license in the U.S., a cumulative GPA of 3.0, official transcripts, a criminal background check, and TOEFL scores (for international applicants).

-The program comprises 60 credit-hours.
-The coursework includes topics such as nursing informatics, nursing research methods, advanced pharmacology, knowledge-based decision making, self-leadership, and quality leadership.
-Students learn how to analyze emerging technology, make use of information technology for developing better health systems, improve overall healthcare by collaboration, and identify the barriers to organizational leadership.
+The program comprises 60 credit hours.
+The coursework includes topics such as nursing informatics, nursing research methods, advanced pharmacology, knowledge-based decision-making, self-leadership, and quality leadership.
+Students learn how to analyze emerging technology, use information technology to develop better health systems, improve overall healthcare through collaboration, and identify the barriers to organizational leadership.

 - Location: Standish, Maine